Skip to main content

 Tirzepatide is a dual GIP and GLP-1 receptor agonist.
 This means it targets both GLP-1 and another hormone, GIP (glucose-dependent insulinotropic polypeptide), which may further enhance weight loss and blood sugar control compared to semaglutide.

-Retatrutide is currently in clinical trials and shows even more promise.
-It’s a triple agonist — targeting GLP-1, GIP, and glucagon receptors — which may result in greater energy expenditure and weight loss than the other two.
+Retatrutide is currently in clinical trials and is being studied for potential metabolic effects.
+It’s a triple agonist targeting GLP-1, GIP, and glucagon receptors which is being evaluated for its potential impact on energy expenditure and weight management.

 While medications like semaglutide, tirzepatide, and retatrutide can help you lose significant weight by reducing your appetite and calorie intake, it’s important to understand that not all weight loss is equal.